Sanaa: Jewish community

 Jews have been present in Yemen since the 5th century BCE and form part of the historic Jewish diasporas.
-In Sanaʽa, Jews had initially settled within the enclosed citadel, known as al-Qaṣr, near the ruins of the old tower known as Ghumdan Palace, but were evicted from there in the late 6th century by the ruling monarch, and moved to a different section of the city, known as al-Marbaki (also called the Falayhi Quarter).
+In Sanaa, Jews had initially settled within the enclosed citadel, known as al-Qaṣr, near the ruins of the old tower known as Ghumdan Palace, but were evicted from there in the late 6th century by the ruling monarch, and moved to a different section of the city, known as al-Marbaki (also called the Falayhi Quarter).
 From there, they again uprooted and were made to settle in the section of the city known as al-Quzali, and eventually moved and settled in the neighbourhood of al-Sa'ilah.
 In 1679, during the Mawza Exile, they were once again evicted from their place of residence.
 Upon returning to the city in 1680, they were given a plot of land outside of the city walls, where they built the new Jewish Quarter, al-Qāʻ (now Qāʻ al-ʻUlufi), and where they remained until the community's demise in the mid-20th century.
-In 1839 the Reverend Joseph Wolff, who later went to Bukhara to attempt to save Lieutenant Colonel Charles Stoddart and Captain Arthur Conolly, found in Yemen, near Sana'a, a tribe claiming to be descendants of Jehonadab.
-After the creation of the State of Israel in 1948, about 49,000 (of an estimated 51,000) of Yemenite Jews were airlifted to Israel, almost 10,000 of whom were from Sanaʽa (see the English-language book Jews and Muslims in lower Yemen: a study in protection and restraint, 1918–1949).
-There was then essentially no Jewish population in Sanaʽa until the Houthi insurgency broke out in northern Yemen in 2004.
-The Houthis directly threatened the Jewish community in 2007, prompting the government of President Saleh to offer them refuge in Sanaʽa.
+In 1839 the Reverend Joseph Wolff, who later went to Bukhara to attempt to save Lieutenant Colonel Charles Stoddart and Captain Arthur Conolly, found in Yemen, near Sanaa, a tribe claiming to be descendants of Jehonadab.
+After the creation of the State of Israel in 1948, about 49,000 (of an estimated 51,000) of Yemenite Jews were airlifted to Israel, almost 10,000 of whom were from Sanaa (see the English-language book Jews and Muslims in lower Yemen: a study in protection and restraint, 1918–1949).
+There was then essentially no Jewish population in Sanaa until the Houthi insurgency broke out in northern Yemen in 2004.
+The Houthis directly threatened the Jewish community in 2007, prompting the government of President Saleh to offer them refuge in Sanaa.
 As of 2010, around 700 Jews were living in the capital under government protection.
-In April 2017, it was reported that 40 of the last 50 Jews were in an enclave next to the American Embassy in Sana'a, and they were subject to threats of ethnic cleansing by the Houthis.
+In April 2017, it was reported that 40 of the last 50 Jews were in an enclave next to the American Embassy in Sanaa, and they were subject to threats of ethnic cleansing by the Houthis.

 On 28 April 2020 Yemenite Minister Moammer al-Iryani remarked the fate of the last 50 Jews in Yemen is unknown.
 On 16 July 2020 5 Jews were allowed to leave Yemen by the Houthi leaving 33 Jews in the country.
-In July 2020 the Mona Relief reported on their Website that as of July 19, 2020 of the Jewish population in Yemen, there were only a "handful" of Jews in Sana'a.
+In July 2020 the Mona Relief reported on their Website that as of July 19, 2020 of the Jewish population in Yemen, there were only a "handful" of Jews in Sanaa.